-Equipped with an ecological outlook and a slick branding campaign, Nonfood is a company that was created to challenge the way we think about food: from taste to codified cultural norms.
-Conceptualized by artist Sean Raspet and writer/artist Lucy Chinen, and later joined by curator/brand consultant Dennis Oliver Schroer, and scientist Mariliis Holm, Nonfood uses farmed algae to create new food products that redefine both the aesthetic experience of food, as well as its practical aspect.
-Lucy and Sean discuss what propels Nonfood to the forefront of algae food products, what role art plays in the project, the untapped potential of using molecular engineering to create brand new flavors, the future of algae at large in relation to a sustainable outlook.
+Equipped with an ecological outlook, an avant-garde approach, and a slick branding campaign, Nonfood is a company that challenges the way we think about food: from taste to codified cultural norms.
+Conceptualized by artist Sean Raspet, writer/artist Lucy Chinen, and joined by curator/brand consultant Dennis Oliver Schroer and scientist Mariliis Holm, Nonfood uses farmed algae to create food products that redefine both the aesthetic experience of food, as well as its practical aspect.
+Lucy and Sean discuss how the art world embraced this project so far, about the untapped potential of using molecular engineering to create brand new flavors, and about the future of algae at large in relation to a sustainable outlook.

 Living Content How did Nonfood come about?
 What do your individual skills bring to this project?